Arena-Rosnav/.github/docs/user_guides/models/robot.md

 XACRO file compiled on-the-fly into a single `<robot>.urdf` file which is used for spawning the robot into Gazebo.

-### yaml/<robot>.yaml

-Used to spawn the robot into Flatland. `<robot>.model.yaml` should be a symbolic link to this for extended compatibility with external tools.

 ### model_params.yaml

 Contains a robot configuration that is read by the planner node, and usually contains reference frame definitions, `move_base` actions, and sensor descriptions.